mapbox/batfish/README.md

   And so on.
 - **Minimal configuration.**
   So far there are no required options!
-- **Open to extension and composition with other tools.**
+- **Minimal (period).**
+  Batfish does not aim to be an ecosystem unto itself.
+  Instead, we've kept the codebase small and extracted any generalizable functionality into independent npm packages, like [jsxtreme-markdown], [link-hijacker], and [scroll-restorer].

 ## Usage

-1. Create a [configuration](#configuration) module (oh don't, if you want to rely on defaults).
+1. Create a [configuration] module (or don't, if you want to rely on defaults).
-1. Create some [pages](#pages) as React components and/or super-powered Markdown documents.
+1. Create some [pages] as React components and/or Markdown documents.
-1. Start the development server, or build a static site.
+1. Start the development server, or build a static site and start the static-site server.
+1. At some point, build your static site and deploy it.

 ## API